 I popped back into the Sierkan for another couple and then it was time to eat before heading home.

 As mentioned previously, I have something of the appetite of an anorexic sparrow and generally eat once a day, late at night and so I headed to the little snack bar place adjacent to De Sierkan which seems to stay open pretty late.
-It is called Bajwa which research indicates is a Jat ethnic clan of the Punjab and this would certainly make sense given the physical appearance of most of the staff.
+It is called Bajwa which research indicates is a Jat ethnic clan of the Punjab and this might make sense given the physical appearance of most of the staff but the website suggests Surinamese ownership and I know there are is a sizeable community from that country in the Netherlands.
+I am not bothered either way, as late night munchies go this was great.

 The food here is great, the service friendly and prompt and it is definitely not expensive so it was an over-stuffed and not bankrupt Fergy that headed off home, pausing on the way to take an image of the excellent window display above.